 Option 2: Installing a Better Battery

 You can also increase speed by installing an aftermarket battery.
-All you need to do is pull out the connector from the original battery and gently clipping them with the positive and negative wires to the additional battery.
+All you need to do is pull out the connector from the original battery and gently clip them with the positive and negative wires to the additional battery.

 Remember, they need to be the same voltage and have room for it.
 You will also need an extra wire which you can also find from the link above.

 Next, after crimping the wire connector, connect the fuse to a positive of the battery connector.
 Remember to use insulated wires for the remaining parts after connections are made.

 Ensure that both batteries are fully functioning to get the desired results.
 Before doing any of this make sure the battery has been fully charged as it takes much longer the first time you charge it.

 Ensure you have the best location to position the second battery.
 The distance also counts for you may need to use a universal connector mentioned above.

 6V or 12V Power Wheel, Which One is Right for your Kid?